djaodjin/djaoapp/README.md

     # To generate some sample data, disable emailing of receipts and run:
     $ python manage.py load_test_transactions

-    # To watch for changes to CSS or JS files and rebuild frontend code
+    # Spins up a dev server that continuously watches for changes in
+    # JS & CSS files and reloads the corresponding modules in a browser
-    $ make watch=true build-assets
+    $ make build-assets
 </code></pre>